 With these numbers in hand, you will be able to get started on your R&D credit application.
 It’s best practice to work with a tax credit professional even if you have an individual on staff who works on your taxes.
 R&D tax credit applications required precision, and a tax credit expert can help you maximize your credit.

 How much is the Federal R&D Credit?

 Alabama companies working to create new products can receive a credit that total 7-10% of their total QRE.
 If you know how much your QRE is, you can use a free R&D tax credit calculator to get an estimate of your credit total.
-The federal R&D tax credit is an incredible resource as it can be used to directly offset your payroll or business income tax.
+The federal R&D tax credit is an incredible resource as it can be used to directly offset either your payroll or business income tax.
+How the credit can be utilized is determined by your company’s age and the amount of revenue it is bringing in.
 You can even choose to carry your credit forward by 20 years if you don’t want to use it right away.
 Bear in mind that unlike some state R&D tax credits, you can’t sell your R&D for profit.